angular/flex-layout/docs/documentation/Using-Angular-CLI.md

 ```

 ## Configuring SystemJS
-If your project is using SystemJS for module loading, you will need to add `@angular/flex-layout`
+If your project is using SystemJS for module loading, you will need to add `ng-flex-layout`
 to the SystemJS configuration:

 ```js